epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 Heatmaps are used to highlight the links density, high CTR regions, players' choices.
 For the Milestone3, additional data visualization tools will be used to better communicate the results.
 ### Matched studies
 Pair up articles/links based on observed covariates to draw valid conclusions from data.
-Initial exploration of observed covariates has been conducted in the following PDF:
+Initial exploration of observed covariates has been conducted in the following PDF: [here](/obs_data_P2.pdf)
 ### Data analysis
-Investigate causation between the position of the link and its clickthrough rate, case study and draw conclusions.
-Propose a guidline on how links should be used in Wikipedia.
+Investigate causation between the position of the link and its clickthrough rate (CTR), case study and draw conclusions.
+Propose a guideline on how links should be used in Wikipedia.
 ## Proposed timeline

-- First two weeks : Data modeling, matching data
+- First two weeks : Preprocess, matching, modeling data
 - Third week : Correlate, investigate causation, case study
 - Last two weeks : Create data story, visualizations and draw conclusions